 II.
 The Reformation.
 From the point of view of power, the Reformation has two aspects that concern us: on the one hand, its theological anarchism weakened the Church; on the other hand, by weakening the Church it strengthened the State.
-The Reformation was chiefly important as the partial destruction of a great international organisation, which had repeatedly proved itself stronger than any secular government.
-Luther, in order to succeed against the Church and the extremists, was obliged to rely upon the support of secular princes;3 the Lutheran Church never,
+The Reformation was chiefly important as the partial destruction of a great international organization, which had repeatedly proved itself stronger than any secular government.
+Luther, in order to succeed against the Church and the extremists, was obliged to rely upon the support of secular princes1; the

-2 The attempt to do so sometimes has strange results.
-The young in Russia at the present day are carefully sheltered from laudatory accounts of the revolutionary movement in Tsarist days.
-The Letter of an Old Bolshevik (George Allen & Unwin), after telling of a supposed plot by some students to murder Stalin, continues: 'From the accused students, threads were drawn to professors of political science and party history.
+Tsarist days.
+The Letter of an Old Bolshevik (George Allen & Unwin, Ltd.), after telling of a supposed plot by some students to murder Stalin, continues: "From the accused students, threads were drawn to professors of political science and party history.
 It is easy to find pages in any lectures on the history of the Russian revolutionary movement highly conducive nowadays to the cultivation of critical attitudes in respect to the Government, and young hotheads always like to buttress their conclusions concerning the present by citing facts which they have been taught in school to regard as officially established.
 All Agranov had to do was to pick the professors who, in his opinion, were to be regarded as fellow conspirators.
-This was how the first batch of defendants in the trial of the sixteen was recruited.'
+This was how the first batch of defendants in the trial of the sixteen was recruited."

-3 'The Peasants' War,' says Tawney in Religion and the Rise of Capitalism, 'with its touching appeal to the Gospel and its frightful catastrophe, not only terrified Luther into his outburst: "Whoso can, strike, smite, strangle, or stab, secretly or publicly . . . such wonderful times are these that a prince can better merit Heaven with bloodshed than another with prayer"; it also helped to stamp on Lutheranism an almost servile reliance on the secular authorities.'
-A few pages later he quotes another saying of Luther's: 'No one need think that the world can be ruled without blood.
-The civil sword shall and must be red and bloody.'
-Tawney's comment is as follows: 'Thus the axe takes the place of the stake, and until the time of Hitler, showed any disloyalty to governments that were not Catholic.
+1 "The Peasants' War," says Tawney in Religion and the Rise of Capitalism, "with its touching appeal to the Gospel and its frightful catastrophe, not only terrified Luther into his outburst: "Whoso can, strike, smite, strangle, or stab, secretly or publicly . . . such wonderful times are these that a prince can better merit Heaven with bloodshed than another with prayer'; it also helped to stamp on Lutheranism an almost Lutheran Church never, until the time of Hitler, showed any disloyalty to governments that were not Catholic.
 The peasants' revolt gave Luther another reason for preaching submission to princes.
 The Church, as an independent power, practically ceased to exist in Lutheran countries, and became part of the machinery for preaching submission to the secular government.